fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 }
 ```

-**NB** when you are comparing objects, the [deepStrictEqual](https://nodejs.org/api/assert.html#assertdeepstrictequalactual-expected-message) method is probably what you want to use, since the [strictEqual](https://nodejs.org/api/assert.html#assertstrictequalactual-expected-message) tries to verify that the two values are the same value, and not just that they contain the same properties.
+**NB** when you are comparing objects, the [deepStrictEqual](https://nodejs.org/api/assert.html#assertdeepstrictequalactual-expected-message) method is probably what you want to use, as it ensures that the objects have the same attributes.
 For differences between various assert module functions, you can refer to [this Stack Overflow answer](https://stackoverflow.com/a/73937068/15291501).

 Write the tests for this exercise inside of a new <i>describe</i> block.
 Do the same for the remaining exercises as well.